 Bulk defective graphene produced by thermal exfoliation of graphite oxide was treated under H2 and investigated with X-ray photoemission spectroscopy, neutron spectroscopy, and solid state nuclear magnetic resonance.
 Graphene defects appear effective in dissociating H2 molecule and in promoting H covalent absorption on the carbon backbone.
 Measured generalized phonon density of states shows the presence of localized peaks ascribed to C−H bending modes already in pristine graphene, whose intensities

 enhance when samples are treated under H2 at 1273 K. However, 1H NMR evidences a thermally activated dynamics with a correlation time of a few microseconds assigned to a part of H atoms bound onto the graphene plane.
-These findings point toward a diffusive dynamics of the hydrogen chemically bound to graphene sheets, already active at room temperature (J. Phys.
-Chem.
-C 2014).
+These findings point toward a diffusive dynamics of the hydrogen chemically bound to graphene sheets, already active at room temperature.

 Reproduced with permission.
 Copyright 2014, American Chemical Society